The role of personal tutors

 All students will also be able to contact a Senior Tutor in their department.
 You can explore how these academic members of staff will support you in the Student Guide to Personal Tutoring.

-Our advice is to get to know your personal tutor; the system works best for you if you maintain good communications with him or her.
+Our advice is to get to know your personal tutor; the system works best for you if you maintain good communications with them.

 Personal tutors will contact their tutees over the King's network; you should check your King's email regularly for communication from your personal tutor.